-Design that is calm, clear, aesthetic and simple.
+Design that is clear, simple, understandable, and easy to use.

 EIGHTY Magazine is a print-only publication that taps into a nostalgic feeling by exploring the dynamics and appeal of '80s culture and aesthetic — its style, colours, music, fashion, movies, technology, architecture and more.